What’s a first look?

 Having a first look lets you breathe.
 Say a little prayer or exchange meaningful gifts.
 Apart from this short moment, you won’t really get another private time together on your wedding day.

 First looks are practical.

-For my couples who choose to do a first look, it means that I’m able to knock out their bridal portraits and group photos with family/the bridal party BEFORE the ceremony.
-This saves the hassle of trying to regroup everyone during cocktail hour when they could be hanging out with the rest of the guests.
+For couples who choose to do a first look, it means you’re able to take any bridal portraits and group photos with family before the ceremony.
+This saves time in your packed wedding schedule as it means you don’t have to re-gather during cocktail hour and you can hang out with your guests.

-PLUSS it means we can plan for two photoshoots of you both (and shoot in two locations) in a jam-packed day.
-For example, one mini photoshoot after your first look, and a second mini photoshoot during golden hour at your wedding reception.
-This also means that if your wedding day overruns (as they always do) we can cut short your golden hour photos as we already have some photos from earlier on in the day.
+Plus, it means we can schedule two couple portrait sessions for you in two different locations.
+We can do one mini photoshoot after your first look at your hotel, and a second mini photoshoot during golden hour at your wedding reception.
+From a practical point of view, this also means that if things overrun (as they always do) we can cut short your golden hour photos as we already have some couple photos from earlier on in the day.

 First look alternatives?

 Your first look can be with anyone special in your life.
 If you have 5 hours to spare, boom! have a first look with every freakin person coming to your wedding.
-If not, you can consider having a first look with your mum or dad (guaranteed tears by the way), your grandparents, your bridesmaids, or even your pet dog.
+You can consider having a first look with your dad (guaranteed tears by the way), grandparents, bridesmaids, and even your pet dog.

-If you have any questions planning your wedding with a first look, give me a nudge and I’ll share more with ya!
+If you have any questions about planning your wedding with a first look, give me a nudge!

 First Look on a Wedding Day | Wedding photography tips and planning advice for non-traditional brides | Modern Wedding Photographer in London | Natural wedding photography Surrey UK